coderofsalvation/typeshave.js/README.md

             "stack": "Error\n  at
     ...

-## Nested data?
-Fingers crossed?

-Don't.
+## Passing aroudn nested data without checking?

+Thy shalt not!
 Use typehave.
-For example:
+For example with :

 * REST payloads
 * objects which represent configs or options
 * datastructures and resultsets for html-rendering or processing purposes

-Are you still passing nested data around `fingers-crossed`-style?
 Ever ran into this situation? :

     foo( { foo:"bar", bar: 123, records: [ 1, 2 ] } );

     if( data == undefined data.bar == undefined || bar == undefined || Argh this is a big PITA
     // omg how do I even check properties recursively?
-    // argh..forget about it..YOLO
+    // argh..forget about it..YOLO..fingers crossed ?

+Well not anymore :)

 ## In the browser